How to Apply Henna

 Prepare yourself for the idea that you might make a mess.
 Protect your clothes with an old towel or pick clothes that you don’t mind getting stained.
 Cover the floor of wherever you’re applying the henna.
 You can stand on a towel or use newspaper if you have it.
 Henna has the consistency of mud once it’s mixed and will splatter in the same way.

 Protect your ears and hairline.
-You can use baby oil, petroleum jelly, or for ultimate skin conditioning, we suggest our Euro Natural Oil.
+We suggest our Euro Natural Oil.
 If you have a lot of baby hairs that tend to grow along your hair line, start the oil in front of them.
 Oil inhibits the uptake of the dye molecule in henna and you don’t want to end up with whispies in a different shade.
 If you miss a spot and end up with a colored ear—don’t panic!
 The skin on our ears and forehead is so thin that any errant smudges can be wiped away with a warm cloth.
 If there's any stain left, it should fade in about a day.

 Mixing henna for application is an important step.
 While many henna kits may come pre-measured, you can make adjustments and customizations that aren't possible with standard hair dyes.

-At the minimum, mixing your Henna Hair Dye requires henna, clean water, and an acid to release the dye from the henna.
-Since there are different products you can use and different amounts to mix depending on your hair and the color you want, we have in depth articles on this topic.
+At the minimum, mixing your Henna Hair Dye requires: henna, distilled water, and an acid to release the dye from the henna.
+Since there are different products you can use and different amounts to mix depending on your hair and the color you want.

 You can learn all about the art and science of how to mix henna dye on our site: